TeamAOF/Hytopia/Server_Updates.md

 * Titles come in various rarities with unique colors

 # 🔰 Skill Mastery Capes
+You don’t have to explain it; the cape already does.
+It’s pride without noise, confidence without words, and the simple joy of knowing you finished what you started

 * **17 Capes Total** - One for each of the 16 skills + a Master Cape for total level 1000
 * **Reward-Only** - Automatically awarded at level 100 through the Item Rewards system
 * **Custom "Mastery Cape" quality** - Gold text with legendary drop particles